StewShack/stewshack.github.io/privacy.md

 5.2	We are in the United States.
 The European Commission has made an "adequacy decision" with respect to the data protection laws of each of these countries.
 Transfers to the US will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which can be obtained from <a href="https://www.eugdpr.org/">GDPR</a>.

-5.3	The hosting facilities for our website are controlled by Netlify.
+5.3	The hosting facilities for our website are controlled by GitHub.

 6.0	Amendments